 Viridiana Romero-Lopez brings a breadth of experience from the nonprofit, private and philanthropic sectors.
 Her passion for youth development has fueled a variety of key management roles in local organizations, while her knowledge of organizational stability translated into leadership roles spearheading finance and operations for tech and education-tech companies.

-Viridiana currently serves as the Immigration Philanthropic Investment Analyst for the Emerson Collective, a social-change organization dedicated to improving education, championing immigration reform and fostering innovative solutions to social issues.
+Viridiana currently serves as Portfolio Manager in Immigration for the Emerson Collective, a social-change organization dedicated to improving education, championing immigration reform and fostering innovative solutions to social issues.
 Her 17 years of experience in grassroots, community, and non-profit work informs her as a grantmaker and social-change agent.
 In her previous role as the Sr. Program Associate for the Sobrato Family Foundation her leadership experience included oversight of Program Related Investments and Board Governance.